DCC-UAB/deep-learning-project-2024-ai_nndl_group_05/README.md

 ## Code structure
 * images

-    It contain a photo of how the encoder-decoder model works for both the word-based model, and for the character-based model.
+    It contains a photo of how the encoder-decoder model works for both the word-based model, and for the character-based model.

     It also have the images of the plots obtained in the plots.py.

 * models

     It stores the model encoder.h5 and decoder.h5 that was last run.
 It also contains CSV files with the translations that the last model run gave, for all test, train and validation datasets.
 It contains a subfolder to play telephone (play_telephone.py) with the best encoders and decoders for both languages Spanish and English.
 On a previous version, the folder contained subfolders for each language (eng-spa and spa-eng) and also in each language contained subfolders with each cell type (LSTM and GRU).
-However, this folder was simplified because storing that many models
+However, this folder was simplified because storing that many models made the folder weight 1GB.

 * spa - eng